hapax/hapax.github.io/assets/alien-maths.md

 There is every reason to suppose there are measurable cognitive differences.

-But do these finer distinctions, if they exist, embody an "agreement that holds throughout the speech community"?
+But do these finer distinctions, if they exist, embody an arbitrary "agreement that holds throughout the speech community"?
-No.
+Certainly it is an agreement, but it is not arbitrary.
 Just like the periodic table, it reflects facts about the world the Inuit care to pay attention to.
-Put differently, it *tokenises differences* to facilitate reasoning and communication.
+Put differently, it *tokenises relevant differences* in a way that facilitates reasoning and communication.
-This is like the periodic table.